steadramon/ESPGeiger/docs/install/index.md

   - Once installed your ESP device will create its own Wi-Fi network with the name in the format of "**ESPGeiger-XXXXXX**"
   - The status LED of the ESP will be lit once installation has completed.
   - For [ESPGeiger-HW firmware](https://install.espgeiger.com?board=espgeigerhw) and [ESPGeiger Log firmware](https://install.espgeiger.com?board=espgeigerlog) you can follow these links directly.

+## Setup

-2. On your phone or computer, connect to to the new Wi-Fi network (**ESPGeiger-XXXXXX**)
+1. On your phone or computer, connect to to the new Wi-Fi network (**ESPGeiger-XXXXXX**)
   - A configuration web page should appear once connected, if not browse to <http://192.168.4.1/>
   - Make a note of the name of the ESPGeiger (**ESPGeiger-XXXXXX**) - we will need this soon.
-3. Configure ESPGeiger to connect to your home Wi-Fi network
+2. Configure ESPGeiger to connect to your home Wi-Fi network
   - Once connected the status LED of the ESP will go out
-4. Browse to http://**ESPGeiger-XXXXXX**.local (replace XXXXXX with the ID of your ESPGeiger)
+3. Browse to http://**ESPGeiger-XXXXXX**.local (replace XXXXXX with the ID of your ESPGeiger)
   - Once connected to your home network you can now connect to ESPGeiger using the IP address assigned by your router or http://ESPGeiger-XXXXXX.local

 Congratulations! 🎉 ESPGeiger is installed